- Pittsburgh Failure to Yield Right of Way or Obey Traffic Signals Accident Attorneys

 Failing to yield right-of-way and failing to obey traffic signals and signs is one of the major causes of motor vehicle accidents.
 All road users — drivers, motorcyclists, bicyclists, and pedestrians alike — must know and obey the rules of the road, including yielding when required.
 But the fact of the matter is that they often do not, and the results can be devastating.

-If you or a loved one were recently involved in a failure to yield accident, call a failure to yield accident lawyer in Pittsburgh at Berger and Green to discuss what your legal options are and how to proceed with your case: 412-424-6079.
+If you or a loved one were recently involved in a failure-to-yield accident, call a Pittsburgh car accident lawyer experienced with failure-to-yield accidents at Berger and Green to discuss what your legal options are and how to proceed with your case: (412) 661-1400.
 (The consultation is completely free of charge.)

 What are some common types of failure to yield accidents?